triton-inference-server/server/docs/client_library.rst

 The provided Dockerfile.client and CMake support can be used to build the client libraries.
+As an alternative to building, it is also possible to :ref:`use pip to install the client libraries
+<section-client-libraries-download-from-pip>` or :ref:`download the
-As an alternative to building, it is also possible to download the pre-build client libraries from GitHub or a pre-built Docker image containing the client libraries from `NVIDIA GPU Cloud (NGC) <https://ngc.nvidia.com>`_.
+pre-build client libraries
+<section-client-libraries-download-from-github>` from GitHub or
+:ref:`download a pre-built Docker image containing the client libraries <section-client-libraries-download-from-ngc>` from `NVIDIA GPU Cloud (NGC) <https://ngc.nvidia.com>`_.

 .. build-client-begin-marker-do-not-remove